 McNair and Kazemi both died on July 4, 2009.

 The report confirmed that Kazemi murdered McNair in cold blood and then killed herself.
 “No evidence has been developed to the contrary,” Nashville Police said.
 Both bodies were found in the living room of McNair’s rented condo in downtown Nashville.

 McNair’s close friend, Carless Wayne Neely, found the bodies after entering the condo just after 12:30 p.m.
 Upon entering the home, Neely said he walked by the bodies.
 “Neely advised that he thought they were both asleep and walked past them to the kitchen.”

-When police examined Kazami’s body, which was on the floor in front of the sofa, they discovered that Kazemi fell onto McNair’s chest after committing suicide.
+When police examined her body on the floor in front of the sofa, they discovered that she fell onto McNair’s chest after committing suicide.
 She later slid down McNair’s legs onto the floor, blood stains at the crime scene showed.